Kylin Management LLC Invests $11.06 Million in Potbelly Co. (NASDAQ:PBPB)

 Kylin Management LLC bought a new position in shares of Potbelly Co.
 (NASDAQ:PBPB) in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm bought 1,400,000 shares of the company’s stock, valued at approximately $11,060,000.
 Potbelly makes up about 1.0% of Kylin Management LLC’s holdings, making the stock its 27th biggest position.
 Kylin Management LLC owned about 4.95% of Potbelly as of its most recent SEC filing.

 Several other institutional investors and hedge funds have also recently bought and sold shares of PBPB.
 Nierenberg Investment Management Company Inc. lifted its holdings in shares of Potbelly by 54.0% during the second quarter.
 Nierenberg Investment Management Company Inc. now owns 1,443,086 shares of the company’s stock worth $11,400,000 after buying an additional 505,967 shares in the last quarter.
 FMR LLC acquired a new stake in shares of Potbelly during the second quarter worth $3,716,000.
-Armistice Capital LLC bought a new position in shares of Potbelly in the first quarter worth $2,406,000.
-Punch & Associates Investment Management Inc. bought a new position in shares of Potbelly in the first quarter worth $1,143,000.
-Finally, EAM Investors LLC bought a new position in shares of Potbelly in the second quarter worth $1,415,000.
+Armistice Capital LLC acquired a new stake in shares of Potbelly during the first quarter worth $2,406,000.
+Punch & Associates Investment Management Inc. acquired a new stake in shares of Potbelly during the first quarter worth $1,143,000.
+Finally, EAM Investors LLC acquired a new stake in shares of Potbelly during the second quarter worth $1,415,000.
 52.27% of the stock is owned by institutional investors.

+In other Potbelly news, SVP Jeffrey Douglas sold 3,750 shares of Potbelly stock in a transaction dated Thursday, September 23rd.
+The stock was sold at an average price of $6.86, for a total value of $25,725.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+4.80% of the stock is currently owned by company insiders.

+Potbelly (NASDAQ:PBPB) last issued its quarterly earnings results on Wednesday, November 3rd.
+The company reported ($0.05) EPS for the quarter, hitting the Zacks’ consensus estimate of ($0.05).
+Potbelly had a negative return on equity of 385.28% and a negative net margin of 14.92%.
+During the same period in the previous year, the company earned ($0.42) EPS.
+Equities research analysts forecast that Potbelly Co. will post -0.49 earnings per share for the current year.

 Separately, Zacks Investment Research upgraded Potbelly from a “sell” rating to a “hold” rating in a research report on Wednesday, October 6th.